smcommits/moviecop/README.md

 - Users can upload photographs and share opinions
 - The users can like the opinions of other users.

-Although functionalities are limited at the moment, the application is desinged in a manner that it is extensible and any new feature can be implemented with ease.
+Although functionalities are limited at the moment, the application is desinged in a manner that it is scalable and any new feature can be implemented with ease.

 ## Usage

 ### Prerequisites

 Prior to running the application locally the user will have to make sure of the following:
-- Installing
 - Installing  Ruby
 - Installing Ruby on Rails